-Now that you’re vegan, thinking of eating fried chicken again might seem like a pipedream.
-Luckily for you, we’ve included a place on this list so you can enjoy fried chicken and not break your vegan rules.
+Now that you’re vegan, thinking of eating fried chicken again might seem like a thing of the past.
+Luckily for you, we’ve included a place on this list where you can enjoy the taste of fried chicken and not break your vegan rules.
 Temple of Seitan is perfect if you want to treat yourself to a tasty bit of grub and not break the bank.
 They also do simple dishes like chips and gravy, so if you find yourself walking home after a late-night, this London vegan restaurant won’t let you down.

 If you feel like swinging by this place, 103a Camley Street, or N1C 4PF 0 Morning Lane, E9 6NA, near Hackney Central.